Shmew/Fable.SignalR/installation.md

 is using (detected by Femto) and then the required npm packages will be resolved

-Do note that this will *not* install the optional dependencies listed above (the babel plugin and prettier).

 [Femto]: https://github.com/Zaid-Ajaj/Femto

 ## On the Server